AdrianVollmer/Congruence/README.md

 Getting started
 ---------------

-Make sure you have all dependencies installed.
-The easiest is to just execute `pip3 install .`.
+Make sure you have all dependencies installed, most importantly Python 3.6 or higher.
+The easiest is to just execute `pip3 install .`, which will put an executable named `congruence` in your `~/.local/bin` directory, which must be in your `$PATH`.
 Alternatively, use your favorite virtual environment manager.

 Next, copy `config.yaml.sample` to `$XDG_CONFIG_HOME/congruence/config.yaml` (or